rapiddweller/rapiddweller-benerator-ce/doc/data_generation_concepts.md

 `<generate type="db_user" count="100" consumer="db"/>`

-If you specify active as an attribute, you inherit a new setting from the parent descriptor, dropping the parent's configuration of values=1 and adding a new one, e.g. the configuration
+If you specify active as an attribute, you inherit a new setting from the parent descriptor, dropping the parents configuration of values=1 and adding a new one, e.g. the configuration

 ```xml